chyidl/chyidlTutorial/root/ilikeit/PostgreSQLCrashCourse/README.md

 or
 $ sudo systemctl status postgresql@10-main

-# enable remote access to PostgreSQL server
+# Allow remote access to PostgreSQL server
-# edit the postgresql.conf
+# Step 1 - Update postgresql.conf
 $ vim /etc/postgresql/10/main/postgresql.conf
-# Uncomment the listen_addresses parameter by removing the. replace the 'localhost' with the IP address of the PowerRecon Server or specify '*'
+# search for postgresql.conf
+$ sudo find / -name "postgresql.conf"
+# - Connection Settings -
+# What IP address(es) to listen on;
+# comma-separated list of addresses;
+# default to 'localhost'; use '*' for all
+listen_addresses = '*'

+# Step 2.
+Configuring pg_hba.conf
+# Add the following line in the pg_hba.conf file to allow access to all databases for all users with an encrypted passworde, also change address
+# from IPv4 127.0.0.1/32 to 0.0.0.0/0 and IPv6 from ::1/128 to ::0/0.
+$ vim /etc/postgresql/10/main/pg_hba.conf

-# Restart the PostgreSQL service
+# Step 3.
+Restart PostgreSQL Server
+$ sudo systemctl restart postgresql

+# Step 4.
+Adjusting Firewall (optional)
+$ sudo ufw allow 5432/tcp
 ```

 Step2 - Using PostgreSQL Roles and Databases